 A final disadvantage is that, unlike stick-built homes, which are built on permanent foundations, mobile homes are usually placed on temporary foundations.
 During a natural disaster, like an earthquake or severe storm, mobile homes can be more prone to damage.

-Modern mobile homes can provide a quality, cost-effective alternative to a stick----built home.
+To sum up, modern mobile homes can provide a quality, cost-effective alternative to a stick-built home.
 However, they have some disadvantages to stick built homes that you need to consider.
 Factors to consider, such as costs, laws that impact mobile home value, and low cost stick-built alternatives vary from region to region, so be sure to do your research.